Give2Peer/g2p-client-android/README.md

 New features and maintenance will be provided by the [FLOSS](http://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) community (aka: everybody), with the possible use of [bounties](https://www.bountysource.com).

+Besides, all the code being open-source, anyone knowledgeable can host their own server.

 _"If it's free, you took care of it."_